riffadi/mini-website/README.md

 # mini-website
-Website with HTML, CSS, PHP, Javascript, and MySQL
+Mini website with HTML, CSS, PHP, Javascript, and MySQL